chalermpongintarat/NCBI-Extractor/README.md

   2. python3 main.py

 Documents:
-  1. Main Menu: 6 modules includes
+  1. Main Menu: 6 modules includes.
   Module 1.
 Convert File - using file "sequence.gb.txt" convert to .fasta, .gbk and using file "sequence.fasta" convert to .gbk.
 	Module 2.
 Extract Description - using file "sequence.gbk" to extract info of Description.
 	Module 3.
 Extract Source - using file "sequence.gbk" to extract info of Source.